frayans/guessing-game/README.md

 # Guessing Game
-A simple guessing game made in Rust
+A simple guessing game.
+Made with Rust.